Hong Kong Sports Institute: Elite sports selection

 Athletes and coaches who talked to SCMP also expressed hope that there would be changes in the elite sports system.
 One example is that tier A athletes can get up to HK$41,030 in funding each month, while tier B athletes receive less funding and support, a gap "too big" which could hamper the winning of medals in less-popular sports.
 Funding is also linked to performance at competitions, which gives younger athletes who are still developing their skills a disadvantage, as it creates a cycle where the more senior and best athletes are given funding.
 Chris Perry, head rowing coach at HKSI, said that youth needed to be funded, or else it would be too late to develop them into medal-winning athletes.
 A separate SCMP editorial agreed and said that youth in non tier A sports are at a disadvantage.

 After the multiple public requests to change elite sports selection, the chairman of HKSI, Lam Tai-fai, said that he was hesitant to add more sports, claiming that in doing so, "the overall quality would slip" for elite sports.

 Tony Choi Yuk-kwan, deputy executive director of the HKSI, said that "The Asian Games are our main target and the Olympic Games are our ultimate goal", however of the 20 top tier A sports, 5 of them, or 25%, are not Olympic sports.

+In October 2023, despite winning a gold medal at the 2022 Asian Games, Hong Kong Golf Club captain Andy Kwok said that HKSI did not support golf as an elite sport.
+Another opinion article stated that golfers in the city had no government facilities to train in.
+SCMP published an article, which stated that "But the HK$7.4 billion (US$945 million) that the government says has been spent in the past decade on the development of sportsmen and women needs to be accounted for, and in gymnastics, athletics and elsewhere, it is time to ask some hard questions."

+An opinion article released in July 2024 noted that eligibility for HKSI is based on sport, rather than athletes, so National Sports Associations need to perform well in order for elite athletes to be selected.
+The author also noted that lacking access to the HKSI is an obstacle for sports and athletes to develop into elite sports in the first place, and that funding is diverted to elite sports rather than growing other sports into an elite level.

+In July 2024, a vice chairman of the HKSI, Vincent Cheng Wing-shun, said that the current tiers of sports should be reviewed to better identify elite athletes and develop middle-tier athletes.